HPK1101/ISP-Tuning-Public/README.md

 <img src="isp_output/001-DFC-Manula-output.png" alt="Manual Demosaic" width="1000"/>
 </p>

-BY looking at the pixel value histogram, it is clear that most of the pixels have values inthe  lower range and only a few pixels are saturated, which is an indicator of possible hot pixels.
+BY looking at the pixel value histogram, it is clear that most of the pixels have values in the  lower range and only a few pixels are saturated, which is an indicator of possible hot pixels.
+Also, it should be noted that this is for testing the algorithm for defective pixel detection, and selecting the threshold will determine the number of pixels shown as defective.
 <p align="center">
 <img src="isp_output/001-DFC-Manula-Histogram-output.png" alt="Manual Demosaic" width="500"/>
 </p>